andreweatherman/cbbdata/README.md

 Welcome to `cbbdata`, an R package designed to grant swift and effortless access to the CBBData API, offering an abundance of college basketball statistics and data!
-By harnessing the power of back-end SQL queries and direct file transfers, this package equips you with the essential information required to dissect and comprehend the intricacies of college basketball.
+By harnessing the power of back-end SQL queries and direct file transfers, this package equips you with essential college basketball data and statistics.

 The benefit of using `cbbdata` is two-fold: